G25ait2151/mlops-assignment2/README.md

 # MLOps Assignment 2

 This project fine-tunes `distilbert-base-cased` for Goodreads book review genre classification using a Kaggle GPU notebook.
 The workflow uses Hugging Face Transformers for model training, Weights & Biases for experiment tracking and artifact logging, and Hugging Face Hub for model deployment.
+Please check the notebook in kaggle.

 ## Setup